Skip to main content

 Through social media and other influences, young people see stories of knives and sharp objects being carried and used.
 This can lead them to believe that they should also carry a knife for protection – when in reality, carrying a knife puts them at greater risk of getting hurt.

-That is why our campaign is focused on Breaking the Cycle: Addressing Knife Crime Together.
+That is why our campaign is focused on Breaking the Cycle.
 By being more informed as professionals, teachers and carers, we can promote safety and empathy instead of fear.
 This involves myth busting, particularly in dispelling misconceptions about knives and weapons.

-The below materials were developed to equip you with the knowledge and skills to talk to young people about knife crime.
+The below resources were developed to equip you with the knowledge and skills to talk to young people about carrying knives.
 Keep reading to access our:

 • Video featuring personal and professional accounts of people impacted by knife violence